quark-engine/quark-engine/docs/source/quark_script.rst

 Detect CWE-23 in Android Application (ovaa.apk and InsecureBankv2.apk )
 -----------------------------------------------------------------------
-This scenario aims to demonstrate the detection of the **Relative Path Traversal** vulnerability using the `ovaa.apk <https://github.com/oversecured/ovaa>`_, `InsecureBankv2.apk <https://github.com/dineshshetty/Android-InsecureBankv2/releases>`_, See `CWE-23 <https://cwe.mitre.org/data/definitions/23.html>`_ for more details.
+This scenario aims to demonstrate the detection of the **Relative Path Traversal** vulnerability using `ovaa.apk <https://github.com/oversecured/ovaa>`_ and `InsecureBankv2.apk <https://github.com/dineshshetty/Android-InsecureBankv2/releases>`_.
+See `CWE-23 <https://cwe.mitre.org/data/definitions/23.html>`_ for more details.

 To begin with, we will create a detection rule named ``accessFileInExternalDir.json`` to identify behavior that accesses a file in an external directory.